MicrosoftDocs/minecraft-creator/creator/Documents/CameraSystem/FreeCameraScriptAPITutorial.md

 ```
 For this function we are passing the player in, this both allows us to check if they are already initialized in our camera state system, but has the added benefit of allowing us to do this at a per player level meaning this setup will work in multiplayer.

 We check the existing `PlayerCameraStates` array for the player, if they are stored in the array we will reset their state back to the default camera state defined earlier in this function.
-If they are new player who is not captured in the camera states, we’ll add them to the array with the default settings.
+If they are new player who is not captured in the camera states, we'll add them to the array with the default settings.

 3. Add the following function below the **PlayerSpawnCameraSetup** function: